bocchino/fprime/Svc/DpManager/docs/sdd.md

 This port receives a container ID `id` and a requested buffer size `size`.
 It does the following:

-1. Initialize the local variable `B` with an invalid buffer.
+1. Initialize a local variable `B` with an invalid buffer.

 1. Set `status = getBuffer(id, size, B)`.